harold/rss-box/README.md

  - better flow for adding feeds, including feedback when the feed is parsed. (polling? / websockets?)
  - unread count
  - reorganize, refactor, and port to TypeScript
+ - `?` key for live help
+ - labels to organize feeds